Justice and civil status

 You can download the form in PDF format:

-- Form to be completed by a person other than the victim or an organization (PDF 187 Kb) – Information document (PDF 424 Kb)
+- Form to be completed by a person other than the victim or an organization (PDF 187 Kb) – Guide (PDF 559 Kb)

 or obtain a paper copy from the civil office of a courthouse in your judicial district.

-You must name the person or persons whom the order concerns:
+You must name all the persons to whom you wish the order to apply:

 - A “natural person” is an individual.

-- A “legal person” could be a website, an enterprise, or a non-profit organization.
+- A “legal person” can be a website, a company, or a non-profit organization.

-For example, you could name an individual who posted your intimate image on the Internet, and all the websites where you know the image is being hosted.
-This could ensure the intimate images are removed faster, as the order will apply to each named party.
-All named individuals or websites will have an obligation to act as quickly as possible after the order is sent.
+For example, you can name an individual who posted your intimate image on the Internet as well as all the websites where you know the image is being hosted.
+This could get the intimate images removed faster because the order will apply to each person you named.
+All named individuals or websites will have an obligation to act as quickly as possible once the order is sent.

-You can name a person even if you do not know their true identity—for example, someone who uses a pseudonym for anonymity.
-You just need to include any information that enables the order to be sent to them.
+You can name a person even if you do not know their true identity, for example, if someone hides behind a pseudonym for anonymity.
+You just need to provide information that makes it possible to send them the order.

-- it enables the court office to send the order to the anonymous person;
+- it allows the court office to send the order to the anonymous person;

-- it enables a judge to order that any information identifying the anonymous person be provided.
+- it allows the judge to order that any information identifying the anonymous person be provided.

 The form includes a statement.
-The person filing the application must declare:
+The person applying for an order must declare that:

-- that the intimate image is being shared, or that a person is threatening to share it, without the consent of the person represented in the image; and
+- the intimate image is being shared without the consent of the person represented in the intimate image or someone is threatening to share such an image without their consent; and

-- that they are applying for the order provided for by the Act.
+- they are applying for the order provided for by the Act.

-The statement is deemed to be made under oath.
-The applicant thus affirms that, to their knowledge, the statement is true.
+This statement is deemed to be made under oath.
+The person applying for an order thus confirms that, to their knowledge, this statement is true.

 Once the form has been filled out and signed, you can file it: